Method Definitions

 Complex Types

 When using a complex type in a parameter declaration, the value will be deserialized from the request body.
-By default, handlers will accept content declared as XML, JSON or form encoded.
+By default, handlers will accept content declared as XML, JSON, YAML or form encoded.
 If the client does not declare the Content-Type, the server will try to treat the body as JSON.

 [ResourceMethod(RequestMethod.POST)]